StefanPofahl/Stefans_Julia_RePo/AppDir/README_AppDir.md

 https://julialang.github.io/PackageCompiler.jl/stable/apps.html

 The project "InteractiveEquivalentCircuit" is an interactive "GLMakie" figure.
-I relays on the package: "EquivalentCircuits.jl"
+It depends on the package: "EquivalentCircuits.jl"

 It might be necessary to install the master version of this package via: